mmoreiradj/season-link/docs/TAD.md

 ### 5.1.3 File Storage

-The CVs are stored on a s3 bucket.
+The CVs are stored on a self-hosted s3 bucket, in our case a MinIO.

 ### 5.2 Company